 Coastal Rivers protects and stewards significant land and conservation easements.

-Our conservation efforts center on the Damariscotta-Pemaquid region, encompassing eight towns.
+Our conservation efforts center on the Damariscotta-Pemaquid region, encompassing nine towns.
 Coastal Rivers owns 60 properties, holds 58 conservation agreements, aka conservation easements, and co-manages an additional 11 properties, which together total nearly 4,000 acres.

-We work in partnership with private landowners, agencies, and other non-profits.
+In addition to those partners, we work with private landowners, agencies, and other non-profits.
 Gifts of land and conservation easements from generous donors, as well as targeted purchases, help us grow and connect our network of conserved lands for public benefit – wildlife, water quality, scenic integrity, historical preservation, and public access.

 In all cases, whether we own the lands, co-manage a property with a partner, or hold an easement, we rely on an exception cadre of stewardship volunteers to help maintain trails and monitor preserves and conservation easements.